sangvishtechnologies/zillow-clone/README.md

 **💰 2.
 Cost-Effective Development**:

 Developing a real estate platform from scratch is expensive.
-With a Zillow clone, you can save on development, design, and testing costs while still getting a high-end product.
+With a [Zillow Clone](https://sangvish.com/zillow-clone/), you can save on development, design, and testing costs while still getting a high-end product.

 **🔧 3.
 Full Customization**: